junxit/us-congress-bills-113/metadata.md

 - 2013-03-18 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-18.
 - 2013-03-18 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-18.
 - 2013-03-19 — Received in the Senate.
+- 2013-03-21 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S2232)
+- 2013-03-21 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S2232)
+- 2013-03-22 — Message on Senate action sent to the House.